jineshcodes/jineshcodes.github.io/_posts/2022-02-21-get-a-job-at-big-tech.markdown

 ---
 layout: post
-title: "The ultimate blueprint to land a Software Engineering job at Big Tech"
+title: "The ultimate guide to land a Software Engineering job at Big Tech"
 date:   2022-01-22
 image: BigTech.jpg
 description: A roadmap that can be followed by any software engineer on their next job search and land a job at big tech. i.e. Google, Microsoft, Meta, Apple and Amazon.
 comments: true
-categories: [Interview, Amazon, Google]
+categories: [Interview]
 sitemap:
     priority: 0.7
     changefreq: 'monthly'